YixingLuan/BabAlign/README.md

 arguments:
-  -h, --help       show this help message and exit
-  -s, --source     tsv file for lemmatized tagged source side of the text with pos ({n, v, a, r, x} notations) --l1             language code of the input data --l2             (optional) list of language codes of the target side (can specify as many lanugages as you want (space-separated))
+  -h, --help       show this help message and exit --idx            index list of the source focus word (e.g. output of get_tagged_idx_list.py script) --l1             language code of the input data --l2             (optional) list of language codes of the target side (can specify as many lanugages as you want (space-separated))
 ```

-The input data (--source) is the same data used for `get_tagged_idx_list.py`.
+The input data (--idx) is the output from `get_tagged_idx_list.py`.

 If `--l2` is not given, it will store all translations from all languages in BabelNet.
 When the number of source focus words is large, specifying `--l2` is recommended to avoid out-of-memory issue.

-This script will produce 2 output files as follows:
+This script will produce the following file:

 ```
-*.lemma_bnsyn_map.txt    -  list of all possible BabelNet synset ids for source lemmas (Not used in the following processes) *.bnsyn_lexicon_map.txt  -  list of all possible BabelNet translations (Used in combine_input.py and babelalign.py)
+*.bnsyn_lexicon_map.txt  -  list of all possible BabelNet translations (Used in combine_input.py and babelalign.py)
 ```